-4.2 Pollution is minimized and production waste is managed responsibly.
+4.2 Pollution is minimized and production waste is managed Guidance 4.2 responsibly.
 Note: Chemical use and disposal is dealt with under Principle 5.
+Recommendations for Producers: In municipalities and local authorities, check for information on existing programmes for waste reuse or recycling.
+Identifying waste disposal programmes.
+Using SENAVE 123/91 regulations on waste disposal and the Environmental Licence (Programa de disposición de envases vacios de agroquímicos - Programme for Disposal of Agripesticide Containers), as a basis.
+Recommendation for Producers: Keeping records of such requirements.
 4.2.1 There is no burning on any part of the property of crop residues, waste, or as part of vegetation clearance, except under one of the following conditions: a) where there is a legal obligation to burn as a sanitary measure; b) where it is used for generation of energy including charcoal production and for drying crops; c) where only small-caliber residual vegetation from land clearing remains after all useable material has been removed for other uses.
-4.2.2 There is adequate storage and disposal of fuel, batteries, tires, lubricants, sewage and other waste. $4.2.3$ There are facilities to prevent spills of oil^2 and other pollutants.
+4.2.2 There is adequate storage and disposal of fuel, batteries, Guidance 4.2.2 tires, lubricants, sewage and other waste.
+Adequate storage is defined as keeping a physical area for contamination prevention and personal safety purposes.
+4.2.3 There are facilities to prevent spills of oil 2 and other pollutants.
 4.2.4 Re-use and recycling are utilized wherever possible.
-4.2.5 There is a residue management plan including all areas of the property.
-Guidance 4.2.5 For large and medium producers, this should be documented.
+4.2.5 There is a residue management plan including all areas Guidance 4.2.5 of the property.
+For large and medium producers, this should be documented.
 For small farms or family farms, producers only need to know which residues are generated on their farms and what will be done with each one of them.
-4.3 Efforts are made to reduce emissions and increase sequestration of Greenhouse Gases (GHGs) on the farm.
-Note: Other issues, which are relevant to GHG emissions are covered in other principles including: Use of fertilizers (Criterion 5.5), Land-use change (Criterion 4.4).